jlaua2/CS351--Group-12/README.md

 **From 5 project ideas you have above, please choose one of the project that you are going with for the rest of the semester.
 Explain why you are going with that project**

-From the five project ideas we developed, we are going forward with the price comparison app under Technology for Public Goods.
-We chose this project because affordability and cost-of-living are pressing issues that impact nearly every community.
-By helping people find the lowest prices, the app directly improves financial accessibility and reduces unnecessary spending.
-It is also practical to implement with available APIs, has clear usability for the community, and creates a meaningful social impact by making everyday goods more affordable.
+From the five project ideas we developed, our group has decided to move forward with the price comparison app under Technology for Public Goods.
+After careful consideration, we believe this project not only addresses a widespread and meaningful social problem but is also technically feasible for our team to implement within the scope of the semester.

+We chose this project because affordability and cost-of-living are pressing challenges that affect nearly every community, especially students, low-income households, and families trying to manage their budgets.
+Prices for everyday goods—such as groceries, school supplies, and basic necessities—can vary significantly between retailers, both online and in-store.
+Without a reliable tool to compare prices, consumers often end up overpaying or spending excessive time manually checking multiple platforms.
+By providing a centralized platform that makes this process simple, the price comparison app directly improves financial accessibility and reduces unnecessary spending.

+Another reason we are moving forward with this project is its clear usability and community value.
+Unlike some of the other ideas, which may face challenges in adoption or require specialized datasets, this app addresses a problem that nearly everyone encounters in their daily lives.
+The functionality is straightforward—search for an item, receive price comparisons, and choose the best option—but its impact is broad.
+The tool is designed to empower individuals to make smarter purchasing decisions, saving both money and time.

+In terms of technical feasibility, the project is practical to implement using publicly available APIs from major retailers, combined with web scraping techniques for smaller or local stores.
+The development scope includes features we have the capacity to build, such as user authentication, product search functionality, and result aggregation.
+We can also expand the app with advanced features like price alerts and favorite item tracking if time allows.
+This ensures the project will remain challenging enough to showcase our skills, while also being achievable within the semester’s timeline.

+Finally, we value this project for its social impact.
+At a time when cost-of-living concerns continue to rise, our app offers a tangible solution to help people stretch their budgets further.
+It supports financial literacy, increases access to affordable goods, and reduces the stress of everyday expenses.
+By aligning technical learning with a real-world problem, we can produce a final project that is not only a demonstration of full stack development skills but also a meaningful contribution to the community.

 # Extra Credit (Only do this if you are done with Idea Finalization)